arshilsharma/Basic-Calculator/README.md

 # Basic-Calculator
-A very basic calculator using c language
+A very basic calculator using Switch Case | C language